naninovel/docs/docs/guide/configuration.md

 Auto Generate Metadata | True | Whether to automatically generate project metadata when Unity editor is started.
 Generate Label Metadata | True | Whether to generate metadata used for script labels autocompletion.
 May take a substantial time when there are a lot of scripts in the project.
 Enable Development Console | True | Whether to enable development console.
+Debug Only Console | False | When enabled, development console will only be available in development (debug) builds.
 Toggle Console Key | Back Quote | Key used to toggle development console.
 You can also toggle it with a multi (3 or more) touch when using touchscreens.

 </div>